BeatriceVaienti/dsml_project/README.md

 ![Best Embedding type](images/embeddings_evaluation.png)

 The plot shows that the best mean accuracy is obtained when using the __CamemBERT embeddings__.
-As a consequence, we decided to use the CamemBERT embeddings for the subsequent experiments.
+ The best mean accuracy that can be obtained for CamemBERT is equal to 0.5385 while the one for Flaubert is 0.4635.
+As such, we decided to employ CamemBERT (`camembert-base`) to tokenize the test and generate the embeddings.

 ### Evaluation Results